 “A wonderful reason to welcome community members is that it gives our students the chance to sit side-by-side with a community member who is more trained than they are, whether they are professionals, mentors or amateurs,” Hall-Gulati said.
 “Our students rise to the occasion.”

 A campus-community band connection isn’t entirely new at LBC but is restarting after several needs arose, Sidebothom said.
-LBC music major Paige Beidler (’24) noticed there were students on the Lancaster campus who played band instruments but did not have an outlet to performing.
-In addition, LBC music education students are learning to play wind, brass and percussion instruments and need not only an outlet to use these news skills but also wind band experience.
+LBC music major Paige Beidler (’24) noticed there were students on the Lancaster campus who played band instruments but did not have an outlet to perform.
+Additionally, LBC music education students who are learning to play wind, brass and percussion instruments need an outlet to use their news skills along with band experience.